Ramona23serban/IntroductionToRobotics/Homeworks/ExtraHomework1/README.md

 # Description
+In addition to the extra homework, I also found this game.
 The project is simple, it works like a piano.
 By pressing a different button, the buzzer will play different "musical notes".
 We can compose different songs this way.

 # Components